-Most people who've had a limb removed report that it sometimes feels as if their amputated limb is still there.
-This painless phenomenon, known as phantom limb sensation, can also occur in people who were born without limbs.
-Phantom limb sensations may include feelings of coldness, warmth or itchiness or tingling — but should not be confused with phantom pain.
+Phantom limb sensations may include feelings of coldness, warmth, or itchiness or tingling — but should not be confused with phantom pain.
 Similarly, pain from the remaining stump of an amputated limb is not phantom pain.
-By definition, phantom pain feels as if it comes from a body part that no longer remains.
+By definition, phantom pain feels as if the pain comes from a body part that no longer remains.

 Characteristics of phantom pain include: